Front derailleur deraileur deraillure derailure changer mech front jumper derailer double chainring triple chainwheel front shifting shifter

 Most modern bicycles use derailer (or dérailleur, if you prefer the French spelling) gearing systems.
 Gear shifting is accomplished by leading the chain from one sprocket to another.

-The front derailer simply consists of a cage made of sheet metal that can move back and forth from side to side.
-Older front derailers had the cage mounted on a simple sliding plunger, but modern ones use a parallelogram linkage for reduced friction.
+They simply consist of a cage made of sheet metal that can move back and forth from side to side.
+Older front derailers had the cage mounted on a simple sliding plunger, but modern ones use a parallelogram linkage for reduced friction and better tracking of the chainrings.

 Front derailers work by pushing the chain sideways, so that it runs at an angle onto the chainring, instead of straight.
 When the angle becomes sharp enough, the chain can no longer mesh with the chainring.
 It then falls off of the chainring and lands on the next one down.